kinecosystem/kin-core-docs/docs/android.md

 ### Tests

-Both Unit tests and instrumentation tests are provided, Android tests include integration tests that run on a remote test network, these tests are marked as `@LargeTest`, because they are time consuming, and depends on the network.
+Both unit tests and instrumentation tests are provided.
+Android tests include integration tests that run on a remote test network.
+These tests are marked as `@LargeTest`, because they are time consuming and depend on the network.

 ### Running Tests

-For running both unit tests and instrumentation tests and generating a code coverage report using Jacoco, use `jacocoTestReport` task
+For running both unit tests and instrumentation tests and generating a code coverage report using Jacoco, use the `jacocoTestReport` task:

 ```bash
 $ ./gradlew jacocoTestReport
 ```

-Running tests without integration tests
+Running tests without integration tests:

 ```bash
 $ ./gradlew jacocoTestReport  -Pandroid.testInstrumentationRunnerArguments.notClass=kin.core.KinAccountIntegrationTest
 ```

-Generated report can be found at:
+The generated report can be found at:

 `kin-core/build/reports/jacoco/jacocoTestReport/html/index.html`.